This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 - 19. Check Out The Royal BC Museum

 - Final Thoughts on Things to Do in Victoria, Canada

 - More Western Canada Travel Tips

 - Pin to Save on Pinterest

 ‘A Little Piece of England’?
 For the newly-wed and nearly-dead?
 No!
 I hate those monikers.

 Victoria is a city with lots of nooks and crannies to explore beyond the obvious tourist traps.
-It’s a great little piece of the ‘Pacific Northwest’; more laid back than Vancouver and Seattle (I know, its that possible?!) but with less rain.
+It’s a great little piece of the ‘Pacific Northwest’; as well as the oldest city, with a more laid back stule than Vancouver and Seattle (I know, its that possible?!) but with less rain.